How to use – Compounded Estriol 0.3% Facial Cream

 • Menopause: Defined as the permanent cessation of menstruation, typically occurring between 45-55 years of age.

-• Perimenopause: The transitional period preceding menopause, characterized by fluctuating estrogen levels.
+• Perimenopause: The transitional period preceding menopause, characterised by fluctuating estrogen levels.

 Dermatological Implications: